Measles: What nurses need to know

 Can health care workers be infected with measles, even if they are vaccinated?

 Nurses and other health care workers are at high risk of occupational exposure to measles during local outbreaks.
-Both occupational and nosocomial transmission of measles are well documented in health care settings resulting from delayed recognition and implementation of infection control measures.
+Both occupational and nosocomial transmission of measles are well documented in health care settings resulting from delayed recognition and late implementation of infection control measures.

 - For example, an eight-hour delay in airborne isolation of a patient diagnosed with viral exanthem resulted in 450 exposures during the 2014 measles outbreak in a health care facility in California.
 Measles vaccine-acquired immunity provided health care workers with false reassurance to continue working without respiratory protection while occupationally exposed even when prodromal symptoms appeared.
 Five health care workers were occupationally infected with measles despite history of vaccination and immunity, resulting in 1,014 exposures.